Planning-Inspectorate/appeal-planning-decision/docs/best-practice.md

 ## Feature Flags

 We have incorporated Azure feature flag functionality into the common package for use across the solution.
 Feature flags should be set up via terraform and can be configured (enabled/disabled/users set) via portal under the 'app configuration' section, where you can select your desired environment and find all available flags accordingly, flags can be used within the codebase by importing the `isFeatureActive` function from the FeatureFlag file in your current package, i.e;

+> Feature flags - terraform seems to have a bug with syntax when changing user targeting rules for feature flags, change them manually and update the terraform afterwards to avoid this

 ```
   const { isFeatureActive } = require('{{featureFlagFileLocation}}');